XvisionAS/FieldTwin-Integration-Demo/scripts/python/README.md

 A collection of Python scripts that call the FieldTwin API

 * `get-connection-points.py` - prints the start, middle, and end coordinates of a connection
 * `get-connections-with-design.py` - prints the list of connections in a subproject that have a particular design type
 * `get-staged-assets-in-range-of-well.py` - prints the list of staged assets in a subproject that are within a straight line distance from a particular well
 * `get-staged-assets-of-category.py` - prints the list of staged assets in a subproject that have a particular asset category
-* `batch-modify-metadata-value-of-staged-assets.py` - changes the stored value of a
-  particular metadata field on all staged assets in a subproject
+* `batch-modify-metadata-value.py` - changes the stored value of a particular metadata field on connections, staged assets, layers and wells in a subproject

 ## Installation